 Also be aware that if you have a missing tooth, you will start to lose bone in the area of the missing tooth through a process called resorption.
 The placement of a dental implant can help stabilise this area and prevent further bone loss; however a dental bridge, since it doesn’t get placed within the bone structure, cannot help in bone stabilisation.

 A further consideration is that dental bridges are likely to last 7 to 10 years; dental implants can last decades if cared for properly.

 For people who have lost teeth, dental implants are the best next thing to having their natural teeth.
-A single tooth dental implant offer a number of advantages over traditional bridge work, namely:
+A single-tooth dental implant offers a number of advantages over traditional bridge work, namely: